 The second course will teach you to work on the set of an independent production, including: Participating as crew in hands on positions on professional films, reporting to experienced professionals in key positions on set, as well as the job responsibilities, and how to carry those out, at an entry level of a variety of positions.

-Students will study at our 10,000 square-foot film production studio in Jonesboro, GA or in the Pinewood Production Center in Fayetteville, GA.
-Select classes are offered in an online format.
-Students will also have the opportunity to work on an actual production set at predetermined site locations.
+Students will study at our 10,000 square-foot film production studio in Jonesboro, GA OR in the Pinewood Production Center in Fayetteville, GA.

 Apply to our Program